daniil-belikau/VizioWAS/README.md

 ### Example

-You can try using ViziOWAS with the sample data and arguments provided in the *Example* directory:
+You can try using VizioWAS with the sample data and arguments provided in the *Example* directory:

-1) Open a command-line window and navigate to the ViziOWAS directory.
+1) Open a command-line window and navigate to the VizioWAS directory.

 2) Open the *test_args.txt* file inside the *Example* directory and copy one of the two sample calls (starting with python3 and ending with an empty line).